-Even better, we will take what we learned during the pandemic and develop the teaching that will go on in those buildings.
-The dramatic improvement in our use of technology, occasioned by the highly successful transition to online learning, will be retained and enhanced.
-Every class in each subject will remain integrated by technology.
+At MTS we continue to develop our teaching practice, always guided by what inspires the boys.
+The dramatic improvement in our use of technology in recent years, occasioned by the highly successful transition to online learning, has been retained and enhanced.
+Every class in each subject is integrated by technology.
 This technology is also useful beyond the classroom.
 Teachers and pupils are connected in a variety of different groups, allowing virtual participation in every aspect of school life.
 Similarly, each games team is linked: allowing for communication of team selection, training regimes and details of fixtures.
 Co-curricular activities are similarly supported and have become even more diverse as a consequence.
 Every member of staff has been equipped with a surface pro tablet to permit efficient online working and teaching; every pupil currently studying for a GCSE or A Level is now similarly equipped.
 Soon every pupil will be.